 Truth 7: The Holy Spirit lives in you (1 Co 6:19; 2 Ti 1:14, Rm 8:11).

 In the old covenant the Holy Spirit rested on certain people for certain times.
-But in the new covenant He abides with us and “makes His home in us” (2 Ti 1:14 AMP).
-If you have received the Holy Spirit, be comforted, for He’s not going anywhere.
-He has promised to never leave nor forsake us (He 13:5).
+But in the new covenant he abides with us and “makes his home in us” (2 Tim 1:14 AMP).
+If you have received the Holy Spirit, be comforted, for he’s not going anywhere.
+He has promised to never leave nor forsake us (Heb 13:5).

 Myth 9: The Holy Spirit plays hard to get.

 Truth 9: The Holy Spirit is The Gift, sent by Jesus and freely given by the Father (John 16:7, Lk 11:13, Acts 10:45).

 According to Galatians 3:14, Jesus redeemed us so that we might receive the blessings promised to Abraham, namely, the promise of the Holy Spirit.
 Do you believe that Jesus has redeemed you?
 Then you have received the promised Holy Spirit.
 Who has not received him?
 The one who doesn’t believe.

 Look at what Peter said to those who heard the gospel at Pentecost: “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit” (Acts 2:38).
 The Holy Spirit does not limit himself to a chosen few.
 Believe in Jesus and you will receive the promised Gift.

 Myth 10: To receive the Holy Spirit you must fast, pray, attend some classes, get straightened out, act holy…